gecio/gecio.github.io/docs/_imke/machinedeployments/updatingnodeos/index.en.md

 ## Ubuntu

-Ubuntu support got removed in July 2021.
+Ubuntu support in iMKE got removed in July 2021.
 Read here how to update to supported Flatcar OS for existing machine deployments

 ### Update to Flatcar